Make sure to clean those hard-to-reach places like bottom-injection chilling nozzles—inside and out

 Snow horns?
 A waste of gas and a potential condensation risk.
 Ice?
 Inconsistent temperature control (plus it melts, leaving water behind).
 Frozen product to cool down fresh product?
 Unsustainable.
 Jacketed mixers with refrigerant cooling?
 Adds capital and complexity to mixer, and has limitations in temperature removal.
 All of these methods lead to variations in quality from batch to batch, potentially harming your product and your reputation.

 When it’s well designed and easy to take apart, a bottom injection system is clearly the best choice.
-If you find your nozzle is too hard to clean, talk to your gas supplier about hardware options.
+If you find your bottom-injection chilling nozzle is too hard to clean, talk to your gas supplier about hardware options.
 If they can’t provide a simple, easy-to-clean solution, expand your search elsewhere.

-If you’ve got an inspectable nozzle in place, Adams and Bilger recommend taking a look as often as possible.
+If you’ve got an inspectable bottom-injection chilling nozzle in place, Adams and Bilger recommend taking a look as often as possible.
 For many facilities, that means after every shift.
 “After the break in production, if there is an issue with nozzles or other equipment, they only need to recall one shift’s worth of products,” Adams suggests.
 “It limits the potential for a larger quality issue.”

-Potential for contaminated bottom injection nozzles is just one more thing to stay cognizant of moving forward.
+Potential for contaminated bottom injection chilling nozzles is just one more thing to stay cognizant of moving forward.
 As the industry progresses and our benchmarks for sanitary practices evolve, leaders are always looking for new ways to improve product quality and consistency.
-Why not take a look inside the nozzle?
+Why not take a look inside the bottom-injection chilling nozzle?
 After all, when it comes to the success of your business, every little thing counts.

 Interested in food processing?
 Try this related Airgas Thinks article: